AFD-Illinois/iharm3d/README.md

 ## Running a Fishbone-Moncrief torus

 The [Fishbone-Moncrief](https://doi.org/10.1086/154565)(FM) torus is the ubiquitous initial condition for modelling compact radio sources such as M87* and SgrA*.
-The FM problem can be simulated on `iharm3d` by using the `-PROB=torus` flag while making the program, and specifying the problem-specific parameters (compile-time and run-time) in `parameters.h` (in the build archive) and an additional parameter file which, by default `iharm3d` assumes to be named `param.dat`.
-The following steps outline the commands to compile and execute the problem.
-They presuppose that all the necessary dependencies (eg: OpenMP, MPI, phdf5, GSL) are installed and the directory variables and flags in `makefile` are pointing to them correctly.
+The FM problem can be simulated on `iharm3d` by passing the command line argument`PROB=torus`, while making the program, and specifying problem-specific parameters (compile-time and run-time) in `parameters.h` (in the build archive) and an additional parameter file which, by default `iharm3d` assumes to be named `param.dat`.
+Presupposing that all the necessary dependencies (eg: OpenMP, MPI, phdf5, GSL) are installed and the directory variables and flags in `makefile` are pointing to them correctly, the following steps outline the commands to compile and execute the problem:

 1. Invoke the make command from the output directory,